Want to build an app but don’t know how to code? Don’t have the inclination to learn?

-This tool is clearly aimed at businesses, but is a little more ‘startup-friendly’ and a little less corporate compared to other options.
-The process of building apps is kept streamlined and fun as a result but there are also a few neat features for potential monetization – including synchronization with Open Table and Resimo.
+This tool is clearly aimed at businesses, but is a little more startup friendly and a little less corporate, compared to other options.
+The process of building apps is kept streamlined and fun as a result, but there are also a few neat features for potential monetization – including synchronization with Open Table and Resimo.
 Perhaps the most compelling feature though, is the option to create your website using the tool as well and then keep content synced with the app.

 AppInsitute is another one of these business-friendly iOS and Android app makers that is easy to get started with and has a lot of business-centric features.
 There’s a powerful booking feature for instance, a loyalty program, GEO listings, social media integration, analytics and push notifications for reminding users to check your app.
 Perhaps the most impressive feature is the ability to make transactions entirely through the app itself.

 Once again, there is a free trial that will allow you to create your app in its entirety.
 Payment is only required once you decide to go ahead and publish for $28 a month.
-It certain stands out among the many Android app makers
+It certainly stands out among the many Android app makers

 AppyPie is an app builder from India that once again focuses on ease and simplicity.
-The homepage features kids running through fields of wheat which serves as a clue that this is a slightly less corporate solution.
+The homepage features kids running through fields of wheat, which serves as a clue that this is a slightly less corporate solution.

 Another unique aspect of AppyPie is the pricing structure.
 While there are the usual options to build an app using app makers and publish it for different sums per-month, there is also a free option that is supported by ads.
 You’ll also lose the ability to edit the app after 48 hours but if you just wanted the satisfaction of having an app in the store with your name on it, this is an easy and free way to do that.
 Interestingly, you’ll need to manually submit your apps to the Play Store, which is both a good and bad thing.
 There’s also a lack of polish in some other areas compared with the slicker offerings on this list.